-Surface drainage, as noted above, on site is predominately by sheet flow toward the north, toward an unnamed tributary of Topanga Canyon Creek which drains toward the northeast and is approximately 1000 feet away.
-The creek is designated as an environmentally sensitive habitat area in the land use component of the Malibu/Santa Monica Mountains Local Coastal Program.
+Surface drainage, as noted above, on site is predominately by sheet flow toward the road toward the northwest, but then toward Dry Creek, located approximately 1000 feet to the south.
+The Creek is designated as an environmentally sensitive habitat area in the land use component of the Malibu/Santa Monica Mountains Local Coastal Program.
 The consulting geologist is concerned about the drainage associated with the proposal and recommended that drainage should be dispersed in a non-erosive manner, and preclude concentration of runoff and erosion.

 The Commission finds that the project will significantly increase the amount of impervious surfaces on the site which will increase both the volume and velocity of storm water runoff.
-If not controlled and conveyed off the site in a non-erosive manner, this runoff will result in increased erosion on and off the site.
+If not controlled and conveyed off the site in a non-erosive manner, this runoff will result in increased erosion on and off the site which could destabilize the development.
 Increased erosion may also result in sedimentation of the nearby stream.
 Therefore, the Commission finds it necessary to require the applicant to submit a detailed drainage plan for the proposed development.
 Special condition number three (3) provides for such a drainage plan prepared by a licensed engineer.